 Diana, based in New York, is an adventurer, writer, and photographer who, together with her husband, Bill Gent, delight in sharing their discoveries, especially those from less known areas of the world.
 Their work, which has appeared in Nature Photographer, International Living, and various other magazines can be seen at www.thewingedsandals.com and on www.allegriaphotos.com.

 Freelancing since the 90s, Elizabeth maintains home bases in North America, South America and Europe, while she traverses the globe for stories and photos about food and wine but mostly adventure.
 She’s got a collection of cultural studies as well – the kind of lessons learned that don’t appear on an agenda.

 As a journalist and blogger, he’s profiled over a hundred inspiring individuals so far: from Grammy-winning musicians and multinational CEOs, to celebrated fashion designers and the world’s best chefs.
 And as B2B copywriter and content marketer, he interviews a company’s happy customers and uses their words to create authentic case studies and testimonials that drive sales and improve the bottom line.

 Irene is an award-winning journalist, author, and blogger who writes for some of the nation’s leading magazines, newspapers and websites.
 Irene has received numerous travel writing awards, including a 2015 SATW Foundation Lowell Thomas Award.
 She and her husband/photographer/foodie/travel companion produce MoreTimeToTravel.com (www.moretimetotravel.com).
 She is also co-publisher of GettingOnTravel.com (www.gettingontravel.com), a multi-authored online magazine for the over-50 luxury travelers.
 Trained as a psychologist, Irene holds a faculty appointment at the NYU School of Medicine.

-Jacqui is a New Zealand-based freelancer and blog director for FWT Magazine.
-She blogs for the FWT blog, www.flightcentre.com and Flight Centre New Zealand, Calculated Travel, Epicure & Culture and Wander with Wonder.
+Jacqui is a New Zealand-based freelancer and associate editor of FWT Magazine.
+She writes for FWT Magazine, Flight Centre New Zealand, Calculated Travel, Epicure & Culture and Wander with Wonder.
 Her travel stories have appeared in New Zealand Life & Leisure, Heritage New Zealand, NZ Bride & Groom, Idealog and Food, Wine and Travel magazines.